kubernetes/enhancements/keps/sig-storage/6058-csi-global-mount-fallback/README.md

    the volume does not have, finds no volume data there, and returns success while the volume is still staged.

-4. `pkg/kubelet/volumemanager` (reconstruction): after the existing walk of `/var/lib/kubelet/pods`, reconstruction calls each such plugin and, for every entry not already tracked, derives the name with `GetUniqueVolumeNameFromSpec` and registers it through `AddAttachUncertainReconstructedVolume` and `MarkDeviceAsUncertain`.
+4. `pkg/kubelet/volumemanager` (reconstruction): before the existing walk of `/var/lib/kubelet/pods`, and even when that walk fails, reconstruction calls each such plugin and, for every entry not already tracked, derives the name with `GetUniqueVolumeNameFromSpec` and registers it through `AddAttachUncertainReconstructedVolume` and `MarkDeviceAsUncertain`.
 The reconciler resolves it from there: a volume still in the desired state is re-verified, one no pod wants is unstaged and only then removed.
 The name is